textpattern/textpattern/README.txt

   with the corresponding files in this distribution. css.php and /rpc/ might not yet exist in your current site.
-* It is recommended that you flush the cache of your browser, to ensure old cached files are not being used in preference of any newer versions within the upgrade.
+* It is recommended that you flush the cache of your browser, to ensure old cached files are not being used in preference to any newer versions within the upgrade.
-* When you login to the admin-side, the relevant upgrade script is run automatically.
+* When you log in to the admin-side, the relevant upgrade script is run automatically.
 Please take a look into diagnostics to find out whether there are any errors and whether the correct version number is displayed.
-  NOTE: Upgrades from versions below 4.2.0 will present this warning upon your very first login to the admin-side:
+  NOTE: Upgrades from versions prior to 4.2.0 will present this warning upon your very first login to the admin-side:
     Warning: Unknown column 'user_name' in 'where clause' select name, val from txp_prefs where prefs_id=1 AND user_name='' in